gravitl/netmaker-docs/advanced-client-install.rst

 2. Manual installation:

-- download the latest release source and create netclient binaries by executing netmaker/netclient/bin-maker.sh
+- Download the latest release source and create the Netclient binaries by executing netmaker/netclient/bin-maker.sh
-- execute `uname -m` in the OpenWRT os
+- Execute `uname -m` in the OpenWRT os
-- copy the netclient binary generated with respect to the above architecture output to OpenWRT.
+- Copy the netclient binary generated with respect to the above architecture output to OpenWRT.
-- rename to "netclient"
+- Rename to "netclient"
 - Run as root from a bash shell on OpenWRT

-   For netclient daemon some hardware might support https://raw.githubusercontent.com/gravitl/netmaker/master/scripts/openwrt-daemon.sh rather than the one comes up by using https://raw.githubusercontent.com/gravitl/netmaker/master/scripts/netclient-install.sh
+3. Default Netclient daemon configured through https://raw.githubusercontent.com/gravitl/netmaker/master/scripts/netclient-install.sh, if its not working clean it and execute https://raw.githubusercontent.com/gravitl/netmaker/master/scripts/openwrt-daemon.sh .

-3. You may experience an issue with the length of the token, which has limits on some OpenWRT shells.
+4. You may experience an issue with the length of the token, which has limits on some OpenWRT shells.
 If you run into this problem, you can use the following script to convert your token into a "netclient join" command:

 - `wget https://raw.githubusercontent.com/gravitl/netmaker/master/scripts/token-convert.sh`
 - ./token-convert <token value>